May 19, 2025

 Metal Cards: Combining Security, Convenience, and Self-Custody

 While stablecoins could fulfil the role of being a medium of exchange for everyday transactions, Bitcoin might serve as tomorrow's 'digital gold'—a globally trusted store of value—due to its divisibility, portability, known scarcity and durability: the very same qualities that made physical gold valuable across civilizations.
 To illustrate durability, consider an apple—if we continue using it as our example, an apple rots after a week, while Bitcoin or gold can be stored for years and still buy us a fresh apple whenever we want it.
 Echoing humanity's longstanding fascination and inherent trust in gold and metals—something seemingly ingrained in our collective DNA—perhaps metal cards will become the preferred physical form factor for everyday spending and asset protection alike.
-These cards wouldn't only facilitate common transactions (like purchasing that apple) with traditional as well as new currencies, but could securely store private keys on embedded, tamper-proof chips.
-This would seamlessly integrate genuine self-custody of digital assets with convenience and security.
+These cards wouldn't just facilitate common transactions (like purchasing that apple) with traditional and emerging currencies—they could also securely store private keys on embedded, tamper-proof chips.
+This would seamlessly combine genuine self-custody of digital assets with convenience and (cryptographic) security.

 About the author